AI-HPC-Research-Team/matrix_multiplication_parallelism/README.md

 ## Train

 We have modified the parallel strategy of the model.
-When running the distributed training script, the above parallel strategy will be executed我们修改了模型的切分策略，当运行分布训练脚本时，会执行上述切分策
+When running the distributed training script, the above parallel strategy will be executed.

 ```
 bash scripts/run_distribute_train.sh DATASET RANK_TABLE RANK_SIZE TYPE MODE STAGE_NUM MICRO_SIZE PER_BATCH RANK_START